Grafrajohn/GrahamArt/_posts/2020-02-03-reflections-philosophy-aesthetics.markdown

 categories: aesthetics art
 date:   2020-02-25 21:45:00 +0100

-{% comment %}
-    2020-03-04 Latest version of blog post with additions for published, etc.
-    'blog' category left out so as not to screw up SEO on Facebook posts made for this particular post, but remember to include 'blog' as the first category to get a URL of grahamart.com/blog/category/category/ !!
-{% endcomment %}

 title:  "Reflections on the philosophy of aesthetics"
 description: "Reflections on the philosophy of aesthetics"
 introduction: Since Plato wrote on what we now call the philosophy of aesthetics, many philosophers have discussed the nature of art and beauty.
 They have ascertained art and beauty to be two different but related things.
 What is beautiful is not always art, for example a rose.
 What is art is not always beautiful, for example Picasso‘s “Guernica”.
-{% comment %} image - this is the 'featured image' for Facebook/Twitter etc {% endcomment %}
 image: https://res.cloudinary.com/dtn9ari2r/image/upload/v1583273033/blog/96E6718D-CE5A-4D47-A191-8FFB7788BFC0.jpg

 h2-1: Definition of Art